Matteo Prandelli: Como

 On 1 February 2010 Prandelli moved up one level to third division club Calcio Como in co-ownership deal.

 In June 2010 Siena gave up the remain 50% registration rights to Como after Siena relegated and lack of appearances of Prandelli.
 In 2010–11 season, Prandelli played for Como in 2010–11 Coppa Italia and scored once.

 Messina

 In January 2011 Prandelli left for 2010–11 Serie D club A.C.R.
 Messina.
 However, he only played once.

 Visé

 In mid-2011 Prandelli left for Belgian Second Division club Visé.
 On November 11 Prandelli had an unsuccessful trial at Brussels but 4 days later he had a trial at Belgian Second Division side Charleroi.

 Sambenedettese

 In August 2015 Prandelli left for 2015–16 Serie D club Sambenedettese Calcio.

 On September, 20th Prandelli debuts with his new team in the starting lineup of Sambenedettese - Castelfidardo Calcio, match won by Sambenedettese for 1–0.

 Tivoli

 Prandelli moved to Eccellenza club S.S.D.
 Tivoli Calcio 1919 in December 2019.

+Tre Fiori FC

+Prandeli was transferred to Tre Fiori FC on 01/07/2024 from S.S.Cosmos, having played two seasons with being the runner up in 2022–23_Campionato_Sammarinese_di_Calcio and also being the top goalscorer in it.